jzy3d/jzy3d-api/jzy3d-emul-gl/README.md

 EmulGL supports HiDPI rendering by enabling a chart with `Quality.setPreserveViewportSize(false);` (which actually forbids to preserve the usual pixel ratio in case a HiDPI configuration is detected)

+We noticed the following limitations with HiDPI on EmulGL as it is currently implemented
-We noticed that HiDPI may not trigger on Java 8, whereas it works on Java 9.
+* We noticed that HiDPI may not trigger on Java 8, whereas it works on Java 9.
 This is highlighted by `ITTestHiDPI` that is kept as a program with main() rather than junit test.
+* HiDPI in jGL is detected at runtime and that chart will properly scale to HiDPI after a first rendering.
+A chart configured with `chart.setAnimated(true)` and `Quality.setPreserveViewportSize(false);` will automatically turn to HiDPI at the second frame.
+* Offscreen charts currently do not seem to support HiDPI.

 # Further work